-5. Control Diabetes
+5. May Help Control Diabetes

 Are you at risk for diabetes or elevated sugar issues?
 Tiger nuts may be a great addition to your snack cupboard.

 A 2015 study published in the Journal of Pharmacy & Bioallied Sciences looked at the effects of Cyperus rotundus — which has many similar antioxidant capabilities that the tiger nut has — on diabetic mice.
-After three weeks researchers found that the treatment indicated it shows antidiabetic effects.
-(9) This shows positive signs for the tiger nut working as a diabetes treatment.
+After three weeks researchers found that the treatment indicated antidiabetic effects.

 6. Lower Bad Cholesterol

 Even though there is a lot of misinformation out there about good and bad cholesterol, it’s still important to maintain healthy levels of each.
 Tiger nuts have been proven to lower levels of LDL cholesterol and balance cholesterol levels by absorbing it better due to the fiber content.
-(10)

-7. Improve Your Sex Life
+7. May Help Improve Sex Life

 A preliminary 2015 study looked at how the consumption of tiger nuts affected the male copulatory behavior in rats.
 The results of the study showed tiger nuts improved the sex performance of the rats, inferring a possible benefit to human male sexual performance as well.

 While it’s extremely rare, there have been a few cases of reported allergies to tiger nuts.
-(15) If you experience symptoms of an allergic reaction, please consult your physician immediately.
+If you experience symptoms of an allergic reaction, please consult your physician immediately.

 - The tiger nut is not part of the nut family and is completely safe for people with any sort of nut allergies.

-- Tiger nut benefits include containing a high load of antioxidants, providing a great source of fiber, holding antibacterial properties, working as a prebiotic, controlling diabetes, lowering bad cholesterol and improving your sex life.
+- Tiger nut benefits include containing a high load of antioxidants, providing a great source of fiber, holding antibacterial properties, working as a prebiotic, controlling diabetes, lowering bad cholesterol and improving sex life.

 - In the U.S., the Cyperus esculentus plant has often been thought of as a weed, growing rapidly in various vegetable and cereal crops.
-Far from being “just a weed,” though, one interesting use of tiger nuts is its recently researched potential as a new form of biofuel.
-It’s also been used as a cosmetic product, helping slow down the aging of skin cells, and as fishing bait.
+Far from being “just a weed,” though, one interesting use of tiger nuts is their recently researched potential as a new form of biofuel.
+They’ve also been used as a cosmetic product, helping slow down the aging of skin cells, and as fishing bait.